Merlness/merlness.github.io/_posts/2023-10-18-Lessons-From-Yesterday.md

 So far on my short journey I have come across three steps I need to take in order to pass an *Advent of Code* challenge.
 Of course over time I am sure I will have a more nuanced view and understanding.
 Until then, let's keep things simple.

-# Step 1: Problem solve
+# Step 1: Problem solving
 In life if one is presented with a problem, one must solve it.
 There are many methods to do this, so just choose one!
 This was the lesson from yesterday.
 Of course, you can boil everything down to this.
 I am referring to specifically the image you create in your mind to create a path in which you could move forward in the problem.